 Sagan and Walker carried out an early analysis of the possibility of detecting a Dyson Sphere.
 They showed that a search out to 1000 pc was feasible even with sixties technology but that the possible confusion with natural signatures could require searches for other artifacts of intelligence such as radio signals associated with a candidate source.

 Jugaku and colleagues have carried out a series of searches for partial Dyson Spheres.
-Typically they use the 2.2 μm K band as an indicator of the photospheric radiation of a star hosting a partial Dyson Sphere and then look for an infrared excess in the IRAS infrared satellite 12 μm band.
+Typically they used the 2.2 μm K band as an indicator of the photospheric radiation of a star hosting a partial Dyson Sphere and then looked for an infrared excess in the IRAS infrared satellite 12 μm band.
 A 1 magnitude difference would arise if the Dyson Sphere covered 1% of the host star.
-The measured differences are characteristically less than 0.3 magnitude which is consistent with measurement errors.
+The measured differences were characteristically less than 0.3 magnitude which is consistent with measurement errors.
 They selected a set of 1774 stars from the Woolley catalog nearer than 25 pc and found 458 with matches in the 12 μm IRAS band.
-They have looked at 384 of these stars for infrared excesses.
-With the exception of a few cases discussed in their 1990 article they have found no sources with excesses suggestive of a partial Dyson Sphere covering as much as 1% of the host star.
+They looked at 384 of these stars for infrared excesses.
+With the exception of a few cases discussed in their 1990 article they found no sources with excesses suggestive of a partial Dyson Sphere covering as much as 1% of the host star.

 More recently several other searches have been conducted for partial Dyson Spheres.
 Globus, Backman, and Witteborn have searched by looking for a temperature/luminosity anomaly due to the fact that the luminosity of a star surrounded by a partial Dyson sphere would be lowered compared to a naked star of the same temperature.
 Conroy and Werthimer have searched by constraining the Jugaku infrared excess technique to older stars using a list of 1000 nearby older stars compiled by Wright and Marcy.
 Using older stars eliminates thick dust clouds around young stars.
 They also correlate with the rich K band near-infrared ground based data from 2MASS.
 They have found 33 candidates in the 12 μm IRAS band with 3 σ excesses from the mean.